Azure pipelines are great, but a frustration is how to persist variables through phases in build and release pipelines.

 To put all the pieces together and ensure I have caught all the fiddly bits I have created a working demo release pipeline “Persisting Azure Pipeline Variables”.

-These are the files will allow you to setup an instance of this demo for yourself in your Azure project.
+Below are all the files you need to setup an instance of this demo for yourself, in your personal Azure project.

 Health check Python script